-- 1/2 teaspoon freshly ground black pepper
+- Salt and freshly ground black pepper

 - Olive oil

-- Preheat a gas or charcoal grill to medium heat (about 400°F).
+- Preheat a gas or charcoal grill to medium heat (350 to 400°F).

 - Rub a bit of olive oil over the surface of the salmon, then sprinkle with half of the brown sugar mixture.
 Using the back of a spoon, rub it into the salmon so it adheres well.